-The financing of the 2019/20 Capital Outturn is determined by the Director of Finance based on planned financing and the availability of Capital Receipts.
+The financing of the 2020/21 Capital Outturn is determined by the Director of Finance based on planned financing and the availability of Capital Receipts.
 The financing of the Capital Programme seeks to maximise funding from external Grants and Contributions, and other funding sources being utilised where external funding has been exhausted.
 Revenue contributions to capital expenditure are minimal and tend to reflect service are contributions to scheme overspends or school contributions to capital expenditure in schools where capital grants have been fully utilised.
+After maximising the use of external funding from grants and contributions, and the use of borrowing only where this was approved as part of the scheme approval, £7.953m of corporate resource has been applied to finance the overall expenditure of £43.593m.

 Resources £000

-Grants & Contributions 12,776
+Grants & Contributions 15,356

-Revenue Contributions 848
+Revenue Contributions 559

 Corporate:

-- Prudential Borrowing 12,190
+- Prudential Borrowing 19,725

-- Receipts 10,059
+- Receipts 55

-- Reserves 1,468
+- Reserves 7,898

-Total 37,341
+Total 43,593